 We are now accepting applications for the next cohort:

-- Deadline to apply for the Fall cohort is August 11, 2014
+- Deadline to apply for the Spring cohort is January 6, 2015

 We will accept applications from anyone that has graduated from class 290 through the current SLI schedule as long as you can submit your written assignments from the time you completed them in your SLI class.